neurobagel/documentation/docs/dictionaries.md

     one ID scheme.

 !!! note
-    The `Identifies` annotation key is required for columns containing unique observation identifiers (e.g., participant or session IDs), and should have an informative string value describing the type/level of observation identified.
+    The `Identifies` annotation key is currently required to validate annotations for columns about unique observation identifiers  (e.g., participant or session IDs).
+The `"Identifies"` key should only be used for these columns and its value should be an informative string value describing the type/level of observation identified.
+This required key is currently only used for validation and its value will not be processed by Neurobagel.
+    (e.g., participant or session IDs), and should have an informative string value describing the type/level of observation identified.